evanw555/rest.li/src/Components.md

 ## data/

-The pegasus data layer provides an in-memory data representation structurally equivalent to JSON, serialization to/from JSON format, and a schema-definition language for specifying data format.
+The pegasuuuus data layer provides an in-memory data representation structurally equivalent to JSON, serialization to/from JSON format, and a schema-definition language for specifying data format.